Kenya Reports First Mpox Case

-Nairobi: Kenya has detected its first case of mpox, the health Ministry said Wednesday, as the regional East African bloc urged caution in the face of an outbreak.
+Kenya has detected its first case of mpox, the health Ministry said on Wednesday, as the regional East African bloc urged caution in the face of an outbreak.

 The case of the viral infection was detected in a passenger at a border crossing in southern Kenya, the ministry said in a statement, adding that the person was travelling from neighbouring Uganda to Rwanda through Kenya.